eclipse-sumo/sumo/docs/web/docs/Networks/Import/ArcView.md

 on-/off-ramps**

 Furthermore, all streets are unidirectional - even highways.
-This makes the network not usable for traffic simulations when left in the orignal state.
+This makes the network not usable for traffic simulations when left in the original state.
 Trying to convert the network with **--arcview.all-bidi**, that means trying to insert edges bidirectional, makes the city usable, but the highways are even worse, now, because also the on-/off-ramps are bidirectional, then...